 Silt skins and slurry wall filter cake.
 In heavy construction, foundations are sometimes build below ground.
 We're talking foundations for big buildings here.
 A deep trench is excavated using a deep-reach bucket or other special equipment.
 A cage of rebar is lowered into the trench and the trench is filled to the top with a concrete slurry.
 Water diffuses out of the concrete slurry into the soil walls, rapidly at first (minutes to hours), leaving behind a filter cake lining composed of fine grained material which sort of seals the trench.
 In a hydraulic fracture parlance, this diffusion is called "leak-off" and the filter cake is called a "silt skin".
 In a Touchet type clastic dike, water exits out of the slurry fill, dragging fine particles with it that get screened out at the dike wall.

 Relative permeability of reservoir rocks and everyday materials.
-Conventional reservoirs contain high permeability rocks, usually sandstones, which will generally flow under pumping alone and require little in the way of stimulation in order to produce gas and oil economically (conventional = uncomplicated).
-Unconventional reservoirs, usually tight shales, require up-front work in order to ensure hydrocarbons flow to the wellbore fast enough to justify the expense of drilling it.
-Fracking is used where the natural rate of fluid flow through the rock matrix and fracture network is too slow for economic production.
-Engineered, pressure-induced hydraulic fractures (fracking) are often employed after drilling to stimulate specific horizons within tight gas reservoirs.
-Fractures reach beyond the wellbore into the surrounding formation, greatly increasing the effective volume of the straw (i.e., greater surface area connected to the wellbore).
-Proppant holds fractures open making them flow better.
-Hydraulic fractures propagated from the wellbore serve as fast(er) conduits for pumping hydrocarbons out of the rock to the surface.
+Conventional reservoirs contain high permeability rocks, commonly sandstones, which will generally flow under pumping alone and require little in the way of stimulation in order to produce gas and oil economically (conventional = uncomplicated).
+Unconventional reservoirs, usually tight shales, require up-front work in order to ensure hydrocarbons flow to the wellbore fast enough to justify the expense of drilling.
+Fracking is used where the combined fluid flow rate through the pore space and fracture networks is too slow for economic production.
+Engineered (induced) hydraulic fracturing of low-flow zones (fracking) is often employed after drilling to stimulate target horizons within tight formations.
+Hydraulic fractures extend far beyond the wellbore and greatly increasing the effective surface area of the wellbore (i.e., volume of the straw).
+Proppant holds fractures open preserving their ability to convey hydrocarbons.
+Without proppant, most fractures would close under the hydrostatic load once a fracking session ends.
+Hydraulic fractures propagated from the wellbore serve as fast(er) conduits for moving hydrocarbons out of pore spaces in the rock to tanks and pipelines at the surface.

 Dike-sill-dike geometry.
 Grainsize and the orientation of principal stresses controls fracture propagation in sediment and the geometry of clastic dikes in the Columbia Basin, WA-OR-ID.
 This stair-stepping dike has an overall wedge shape (tapers downward) at the scale of the outcrop near Lewiston, ID (see figure below).
 This dike propagated from left to right and terminates in a high-porosity boulder gravel (Bonneville flood) that underlies Touchet Beds (Missoula floods).
 Zooming in, we see its width thins through the horizontal sill segment though the number of fill bands remains the same.
 That cannot happen without significantly elevated pore fluid pressures.
 Pore fluid pressure in the dike segment opens against the least principle stress (O3, horizontal).
 Fluid pressure in the sill segment opens against the maximum principal stress, therefore must equal or exceed the vertical weight of the sediment above plus weight of the pore water and the column of floodwater (O1, vertical).
 But since its the same fracture whether dike or sill, the same fluid pressure applies to both (though pressure reduces along its length, shown as R --> r).
 We can explain the width difference can be explained with an efficiency factor (R, r) corresponding with coarse grained layer (higher porous, permeability) followed by the sill segment.
 Fluid pressure that opened this dike, and most others in megaflood sediments, just barely exceeded confining pressures.
 See photo and figure below.

-Lewiston dike.
-Dike in photo and figure above.
+Lewiston dike measurements.
+This is same dike shown in photo above.
 Lewiston, ID.

 Sand injectites.
-About 20 years ago, oil companies began discovering huge sand-filled fracture networks formed by hydraulic injection in deep marine basins around the world.
-Sand injectites, formed in turbidite fan-lobe complexes at the base of the continental slope, are large enough to be seen in modern seismic images.
-They are porous sand bodies surrounded by impermeable mudstone - near perfect reservoirs commonly targeted for drilling in places like the North Sea.
+About 20 years ago, oil companies began discovering huge sand-filled fracture networks formed by hydraulic injection in fine grained sediments of deep marine basins around the world.
+A sand injectite is commonly part of turbidite fan-lobe complex formed at the base of the continental slope.
+Many are large enough to be seen in seismic images.
+Injectites are porous sand bodies surrounded by impermeable mudstone - near perfect reservoirs targeted for drilling in places like the North Sea.
 The sand originates from the continental shelf (where we expect sand to be).
-The surrounding mud lies on the abyssal plain (where it should be).
-Narrow submarine canyons rapidly deliver the shelf sand to the seafloor, forming fans and intrusive bodies (where we don't expect).
-Voluminous sand bodies residing on the seafloor is not something predicted by sequence stratigraphy, but the secret is out now.
-Geologists noted anomalous sand dike-sill complexes 100 years ago in outcrops (i.e., Panoche Hills, CA), but didn't fully recognize them for what they were.
-Researchers like Andrew Hurst at University of Aberdeen (UK) have greatly improved our understanding of sand injectites in recent years.
-Modified from Cobain et al. (2016).
+The mud into which sand is injected was deposited on the abyssal plain (also where it should be).
+Narrow canyons rapidly deliver sand from the shelf to the muddy seafloor.
+Voluminous sand bodies residing on the seafloor was not something predicted by sequence stratigraphy just a few decades ago, but the secret is out now.
+Anomalous sand dike-sill complexes that geologists encountered 100 years ago in outcrops (i.e., Panoche Hills, CA), but didn't fully understand, are today recognized for what they are: injectites.
+Industry researchers and academics like Andrew Hurst at University of Aberdeen have greatly improved our understanding of sand injectites in recent years.
+Figure modified from Cobain et al. (2016).